 In addition to the the horizontal sets of T-Slot tracks, front to back, top and bottom on both sides, a set of vertical tracks in the rear to mount the bed was also needed.
 The plan seemed straightforward at the time, until we noticed that the sides of the Sprinter walls were curved.

-In an effort to make things more difficult (ie, get a net fit), we took the the vertical T-Slot extrusions to a local vendor, United Pipe Bending, along with a cardboard cutout template of the wall profile.
+In an effort to make things more difficult (ie, get a net fit), we took the the vertical T-Slot extrusions to our local vendor, along with a cardboard cutout template of the wall profile.
 They did a great job rolling a curve into the T-Slot material so that it fit on the pillars perfectly.

 Installing the Rivnuts was a lesson in humility.
 Holy moly you better bring your Kung-Fu grip if you’re going to use a manual Rivnut tool.
 We started off that way but quickly got back on Amazon for a pneumatic Rivnut tool.